szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 }
 ```

+# HTML & CSS

+You've got to have a webpage with content in it in order to use JavaScript to manipulate it!
+We're going to use css Grid and Flexbox to get where we're going, so nothing like Bootstrap or etc.

 # Finding Answers with Google

 The absolute most important thing to learn is how to find answers to your questions.
 This means learning how to ask the right questions.
 It comes through practice.
 Seeing an error